caravancoop/hotpack/README.md

   - Force basic rulesets for your javascript development.
 Helps you write better and consistent code.
 - `.browserslistrc`
   - Help babel and autoprefixer to know which browsers are you targeting.
 Who wants some IE6 sweetness?
+- `style.scss`
+  - Entry point for your stylesheets.
+You can remove `_fonts.scss` file if you don't need it.

 # Copyright and license